dannybrian/tulito/README.md

 ### Shoving

 "Shoving" lets you relate the dragging or opening of a content pane to another pane in order to move them together.
 This usually takes the form of a slight offset of a back pane when the main pane is moved to give the impression of a shove.
-Shoving is enabled via the attribute `data-tulito-shove`, but this design is changing between now and "release".
+Shoving is enabled via the attribute `data-tulito-shove` and `data-tulito-shovedir`, but this design is changing between now and "release".

 ### API